KostasEreksonas/Besder-6024PB-XMA501-ip-camera-security-investigation/README.md

 4. Port `12901` was also open during analysis, although `nmap` was not able to determine what service was running on this specific port.
 5. Port `34567` is controlled by a service called `dhanalakshmi`.
 It is a data port which is used for transmitting and recieving data when the user connects to the camera either from a computer or a smartphone trough a proxy cloud server.
 I will elaborate on this specific port a bit more in later sections.
 For now I will note that most of the communication done via this port is ***encrypted*** or ***obfuscated*** using SSL.

+Note: a quick Google search of the `http-favicon: Unknown favicon MD5: EC9D1C872C50DD7DA7D826D9C85FC158` lead to a numerous reports of possible malware and strange behaviour of a few different IP camera models (albeit older than the IP camera model tested in this analysis).

 ### UDP port scan

 For the task of scanning and searching for open UDP ports I have used `-sU` flag within the `nmap` tool.
 Although this time I have set the program to scan only 1000 most popular ports as UDP port scanning is a lot slower than TCP scan (as for why, one can read part of Nmap documentation about UDP scanning [here](https://nmap.org/book/scan-methods-udp-scan.html)).
 The command used there was `nmap -v -sU -sV X.X.X.X`, where `X.X.X.X` is IP address of the camera.
 The scan was run with ***root*** privilleges.
 Results of the scan are presented below.